 Mentor

-Mentors provide one-on-one wrap-around guidance and support for participants.
+Mentors provide wrap-around guidance and support for participants.
 General responsibilities of a mentor include:

 • Supporting youth to set learning objectives, and to help them recall and apply their training.